China GDP Growth Slows In Q4; PBoC Cuts Lending Rate

 BEIJING (dpa-AFX) - China's economy grew at a slower pace in the fourth quarter of 2021 amid weak property investment and new restrictions imposed at the end of the year to control the spread of coronavirus.

-The central bank lowered its lending rates for the first time since 2020 and boosted liquidity after the economy logged a slower growth.
+As the economy registered a slower growth, the central bank lowered its lending rates for the first time since 2020 and boosted liquidity.

 In the fourth quarter, gross domestic product grew 4.0 percent on a yearly basis, slower than the 4.9 percent expansion posted in the preceding quarter, data from the National Bureau of Statistics showed Monday.
 However, the pace of growth was bigger than the economists' forecast of 3.6 percent.